Skip to content

 • Natural language (recommended): Just type your response in the conversation — the system detects the paused workflow and auto-resumes

-• Explicit command: /workflow approve <run-id> or /workflow reject <run-id> (records approval; send a follow-up message to resume)
+• Explicit command: /workflow approve <run-id> or /workflow reject <run-id> — auto-resumes when issued in the originating conversation

 • API: POST /api/workflows/runs/<run-id>/approve or /reject

-After approval via natural language or CLI, the workflow auto-resumes from the next node.
+All four paths auto-resume the workflow from the next node.
 The user’s approval comment is available as $review-gate.output in downstream nodes only when capture_response: true is set on the approval node.
+Cross-platform caveat: Web-UI approvals on Slack / Telegram / GitHub-dispatched runs record the decision but do not auto-resume — re-run from the originating platform to continue.

 Without on_reject: rejecting cancels the workflow.
 With on_reject: rejecting triggers an AI rework prompt and re-pauses for re-review.
 See Approval Nodes for full details.